Calliteara horsfieldii: Distribution

-Calliteara horsfieldii is found the tropical portion of southern and southeast Asian including Sri Lanka, Thailand, Singapore, Malaysia, Sundaland, Sulawesi and towards New Guinea and Brunei.
+Calliteara horsfieldii is found the tropical portion of southern and southeast Asian including Sri Lanka, Thailand, Singapore, Malaysia, Sundaland, Sulawesi, Bali and towards New Guinea and Brunei.

 Description

 The males of Calliteara horsfieldii show two colour forms.
 The first has uniform greyish forewings, while the second form has darker greyish colors towards the antemedial side of the forewings.
 The antemedial side of the forewings is strongly curved.
 Females of this species have whitish forewings with faint markings.
 The hindwings of both sexes are similar to one another and have yellowish tinge.
 The caterpillar is yellowish with rows of dorsal brushes.

 As caterpillar, Calliteara horsfieldii is known to feed on many plants such as Etlingera elatior, Anacardium occidentale (the Cashew tree), Mangifera, Casuarina, Begonia, Bixa orellana, Brassica, Albizia falcataria, Dipterocarpus, Hopea, Camellia sinensis (the tea plant), Shorea, Acacia richii, Acacia mangium, Cassia fistula, Casuarina equisetifolia, Cinnamomum zeylanicum (the Cinnamon tree), Cocos nucifera (the Coconut palm), Erythrina, Pterocarpus, Tamarindus (the Tamarind), Lagerstroemia (the Crape myrtle), Ficus, Eucalyptus, Eugenia, Psidium, Syzygium, Pinus (the Pine) and Rosa (the Rose) species.